PENN AQUA CAVE MANAGEMENT PLAN

-The MAKC obtained a driveway permit and our intention is to have a driveway into the property so cavers do not have to park and change along the road.
-A gate, however, may be placed across the driveway as part of our future management and permitted trips should park on the property.
-Until the driveway is intalled the preserve access may be temporarily closed.
-Please contact the preserve managers at email@example.com for details.
+The MAKC has installed a driveway so cavers do not have to park and change along the road.
+A gate, however, has been placed across the driveway.
+Trip leaders filing a permit application will be given details on opening the gate.
+Please contact the preserve managers at firstname.lastname@example.org for details.

 Visitor conduct should adhere to National Speleological Society conservation guidelines.
 Visitor conduct should also reflect NSS Safety and Techniques Committee recommendations for safe caving practices.